arxoclay/fpl-updates/README.md

 The idea is to generate notifications corresponding to fantasy premier league action.

-Dependencies: Python 2.7, Beautiful Soup 4 and Mechanize 2.5
+Dependencies: Python 2.7, Beautiful Soup 4, Unidecode 0.04.1 and Mechanize 2.5